Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Estimation of the conditional two-part joint model

-The random effects are shared in the survival model, with association parameters $\bm \varphi_a$ and $\bm \varphi_b$, respectively.
-Therefore, the random effects account for both the association between the three components of the model and the correlation between the repeated measurements in the longitudinal process (observations are independent conditional on the random effects).
+They account for both the association between the three components of the model and the correlation between the repeated measurements in the longitudinal process (observations are independent conditional on the random effects).
 We use a log-transformation of the biomarker to account for the positivity constraint and right-skewness in the continuous part of the model.
 The joint distribution assumes that the vectors of random effects underlies both the longitudinal and survival process, the joint distribution of the observed outcomes for individual $i$ is defined by

 with $\bm \Theta$ the full parameter vector, including the parameters for the binary, continuous and survival outcomes, the baseline hazard function and the random effects covariance matrix, such that the full conditional distribution is given by The likelihood contribution for the $i$th subject can be formulated as follows